Ujjivan Small Finance Bank: History

 In October 2019, Ujjivan Small Finance Bank received approval from the Securities and Exchange Board of India to raise ₹1,200 crores (US$ million) in an initial public offering (IPO).
+The IPO opened on 2 December 2019 and the shares were listed on the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE) on 12 December 2019.

-In October 2022, the board of Ujjivan Financial Services approved the reverse merger of itself into Ujjivan Small Finance Bank.
+In 2022, the board of Ujjivan Financial Services approved the reverse merger of itself into Ujjivan Small Finance Bank.
+Ujjivan Financial Services held a 73.5% stake in the bank before the reverse merger.
+After the completion of the reverse merger in 2024, Ujjivan Small Finance Bank became a fully public-owned bank.